Purpose of this notice

 What we mean by a ‘no deal’ scenario

 The UK triggered Article 50 of the Treaty of the European Union on 29 March 2017.
-As set out under that treaty, the UK has two years to negotiate a Withdrawal Agreement and framework for a future relationship with the EU before the point of the UK’s exit from the EU at 11pm GMT on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020).
+As set out under that treaty, the UK has two years to negotiate a Withdrawal Agreement and framework for a future relationship with the EU before the point of the UK’s exit from the EU at 11pm GMT on 29 March 2019 (may also apply to new exit date on 31 December 2020).

-A no deal scenario is one where the UK leaves the EU and becomes a third country at 11pm GMT on 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) without a Withdrawal Agreement and framework for a future relationship in place between the UK and the EU.
+A ‘no deal’ scenario is one where the UK leaves the EU and becomes a third country at 11pm GMT on 29 March 2019 (may also apply to new exit date on 31 December 2020) without a Withdrawal Agreement and framework for a future relationship in place between the UK and the EU.

 The UK is therefore preparing for a scenario where there is no UK-EU agreement in place on exit day.

 For two years government has been implementing a significant programme of work to prepare for all scenarios, including a potential ‘no deal’ scenario in March 2019.

 The government has taken its responsibilities to prepare the UK for all scenarios very seriously.
 At the 2017 Autumn Budget, HM Treasury made £3 billion of funding available (£1.5 billion in 17/18 and £1.5 billion in 18/19) so that departments and the devolved administrations could prepare effectively for Brexit.
 This was in addition to £700 million previously made available for preparations over the course of the last two years.

 We have already brought forward legislation that takes account of different scenarios.
 The European Union (Withdrawal) Act 2018 is a historic piece of legislation, ensuring we will have a functioning statute book whatever the outcome of negotiations.